noseam-env/flowdrop-cli/redist/README.md

 # Bonjour Redist

-This software is required to run FlowDrop CLI on Windows
+This software is required to run, develop and compile `flowdrop-cli` on Windows

+`Bonjour64.msi` is needed for runtime

+`bonjoursdksetup.exe` is needed for development and compiling

+### License

 Obtained from https://developer.apple.com/bonjour/